cblevins/sp25-data/_pages/schedule.md

 <!--
 - 📚 HIST 5261: Sarah Elizabeth _Igo, The Known Citizen: A History of Privacy in Modern America_, p.
 57-71, 83-98, 221-223, 232-247. [[Perusall]()]
+- Charlie Harper, ["Visualizing Data with Bokeh and Pandas"](https://programminghistorian.org/en/lessons/visualizing-with-bokeh) _The Programming Historian_ (2018)
+  - Read Overview but skip the Getting Started section on installation and virtual environments and go directly to The Basics of Bokeh
+  - Ignore parts that say to save or run new .py files - just create a single Jupyter Notebook and insert code into code cells.
+-->

 -->

 In Class: